sedol1339/files/papers.md

     - We propose "model soups": averaging the weights of multiple models finetuned with different hyperparameters
     - This often improves accuracy and robustness and does not incur additional inference or memory costs
     - When fine-tuning CLIP, ALIGN or ViT-G, our soup recipe provides significant improvements over the best model
-    - Model soup also improves OOD performance and zero-shot performance on new downstream tasks
+    - Model soup also improves OOD performance and zero-shot performance on new downstream tasks, compared to the best individual fine-tuned model.
+    - Greedy soups, where models are sequentially added to the soup if they improve accuracy on held-out data, outperforms uniform averaging.
+Greedy soups avoid adding in models which may lie in a different basin of the error landscape, which could happen if, for example, models are fine-tuned with high learning rates.
     - We relate the performance similarity of weight-averaging and logit ensembling to flatness of the loss and confidence of the predictions

 Yang, G., Hu, E. J., Babuschkin, I., Sidor, S., Liu, X., Farhi, D., ...Gao, J. (2022).
 Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer. arXiv, 2203.03466.
 Retrieved from https://arxiv.org/abs/2203.03466v2